Concrete pour underway for parking garage

 | 59th Medical Wing Public Affairs | Jan.
 4, 2012

 A construction worker guides a black 6-foot boom Dec.
 9 as concrete flows onto the new Wilford Hall parking garage deck while the others use portable vibrators on their back to allow the mix to flow smoothly and spread evenly.
 The first placement of concrete marks the beginning of a 1,000-car parking garage for the ambulatory surgical center on Lackland Air Force Base, Texas.
 (Courtesy Photo/Will Ewing)

 Work crews started pouring the first concrete Dec.
 9 on the new Wilford Hall Ambulatory Surgical Center parking garage.

-The concrete placement marks the first substantial pour for the $26 million project on the Lackland medical campus.
-The structure will have three levels of parking with spaces for more than 1,000 vehicles.
+The concrete pouring marks the first substantial pour for the $26 million project on the Lackland medical campus.
+The structure will have three levels of parking with spaces for 1,028 vehicles.